- I have immediate COVID-19 related funding needs.

 Syracuse University recently signed and returned to the federal Department of Education the certification and Agreement and the assurance that Syracuse University intends to use no less than 50 percent of the funds received under section 18004(a)(1) of the CARES Act to provide emergency aid to students.

 Here you will find some frequently asked questions as well as resources to complete a request for additional funding.

 Who is eligible to receive CARES Act funding?

 - U.S. Citizens and permanent residents enrolled in a residential undergraduate, graduate, or law degree-seeking program at the time of the transition to online learning

-- Students must have a valid 2019-20 FAFSA on file with Syracuse University with no outstanding federal match/eligibility issues
+- Students must have a valid 2019-20 FAFSA or a 2020-21 FAFSA on file with Syracuse University with no outstanding federal match/eligibility issues

 - Students must meet Satisfactory Academic Progress standards